 LGBTi Communities and Dementia

 The LGBT Dementia Project will also involve partnership work with Alzheimer Scotland and other key stakeholders to develop a toolkit for professionals looking at practice in relation to working with LGBT people affected by dementia and LGBT carers.
-The toolkit will provide a range of information and useful resources, interactive tools, set questions, activities, examples of good practice and top tips to help groups and individuals reflect on current and future ways of working.

 Ultimately this project hopes to help embed a rights-based approach and to ensure that person-centred care is a reality for LGBT people living with dementia and/or unpaid carers.